School Handbook

 REGULAR SCHOOL DRESS

-GENERAL INFORMATION FOR ALL STUDENTS
+GENERAL INFORMATION FOR ALL STUDENTS (K3-12)

-4. Uniforms are required for students in all grades, including preschool and kindergarten.
+- Uniforms are required for students in all grades, including preschool and kindergarten.
 Calvary Christian School has selected Lands’ End and French Toast as our uniform providers.
 Uniform pieces must be chosen from the items selected with the providers (refer to the providers’ websites).
 All uniforms must comply with the dress standards for boys and girls.
-There are enough options in our uniform selection that outerwear such as “hoodies,” long-sleeved T-shirts, and sweatshirts will not be permitted if they are visible either over or under the uniform.
+There are enough options in our uniform selection that outerwear such as “hoodies,” long-sleeved T-shirts, and sweatshirts are not permitted if they are visible either over or under the uniform.

 SPECIFIC REQUIREMENTS FOR STUDENTS IN GRADES ONE THROUGH TWELVE